 The Pricing at an Auto Dealer Auction

-Whether you are thinking of getting yourself into a new car or you want to use an auction to find a reliable, affordable commuter vehicle, there are some important tips that will ensure you get the right price, condition, and ride.
+Whether you are thinking of getting yourself into a new car (for example, sedan Toyota Prius hybrid) or you want to use an auction to find a reliable, affordable commute vehicle, there are some important tips that will ensure you get the right price, condition, and ride.

 - Conduct online research – Here’s the thing – auto dealers use MSRPs and market values to price cars.
 People trying to sell used cars may do the same thing, and so you can go online and get a very realistic idea of the price that you would pay if you just purchased through one of these typical venues.
 Then, you can go to the dealer auction website and look at the “buy now” and opening bids on the vehicles of your choice.
 This will let you know if your specific make or model is selling at a good price suitable for a second car.

 - Get the facts – Another tip you must follow is to be sure you work with a site that supplies you with the accurate details about the car.
-If you can’t get the VIN, mileage, condition of the title and any notes about issues with the vehicle (is it currently drivable?), look at another site.
+If you can’t get the VIN, mileage, MPG, engine type (four-cylinder or other ), condition of the title and any notes about issues with the vehicle (is it currently drivable?), look at another site.

 - Shipping? – This is a huge issue.
 Let’s say you live in Florida and you have found a fantastic car in Minnesota.
 How do you intend to retrieve it?
 A good dealer auction site will often be able to coordinate shipping with you – even if you are an international buyer.